Teakettler (Latin name: unknown.) - [Fearsome Critter.]

 [the Wikipedia article with the misquote highlighted]

--- HOWEVER!! - All of that said, at the same time: 'fearsome critters' by definition are capricious, they were often invented with the intent of hazing newcomers: so by all accounts, the misinformation is also fitting?- I'd like to state, for the record, There's absolutely no reason why the Teakettler couldn't be a small dog too, The whole point was that the creature was described vaguely & meant to be left to the tenderfoot's imagination, l nothing stopping you from interpreting it however you like!
+-- HOWEVER!! - All of that said, at the same time: 'fearsome critters' by definition are capricious, they were often invented with the intent of hazing newcomers: so by all accounts, the misinformation is also fitting?- I'd like to state, for the record, There's absolutely no reason why the Teakettler couldn't be a small dog too, The whole point was that the creature was described vaguely & meant to be left to the tenderfoot beaver scouts imagination, theres nothing stopping you from interpreting it however you like!

---At the End of the day, The teakettler is however a green newcomer might have imagined it to have looked like! - For the sake of future classification: if one wanted to, they could also classify this corgi-like 'Modern Teakettler' as a variant under its supposed latin name "Urocyon iugulebesonia." and keep the "Wild Teakettler" as its own unique creature.
-Just be sure to note the differences between the two!!! ;)
+--At the End of the day, The teakettler is however a green newcomer might have imagined it to have looked like! (perhaps they become more dog like when domesticated) - For the sake of future classification: if one wanted to, they could also classify this corgi-like 'Modern Teakettler' variant under its supposed latin name (Urocyon iugulebesonia.) and keep the "Wild Teakettler" & "Ssilver tailed teakettlers" as their own unique creatures. - Just be sure to note the differences between each to avoid confusion!! ;)

 Sticker Art by @samkalensky part of my fearsome critters collection of stickers!
 Please check my shop for many more! • Note to self, get some pictures the next time it snows!!